Fueled/fueled-boilerplate/README.md

 The Fueled Boilerplate uses Gulp for task running, significantly speeding up development by automatically doing things like minifying code, autoprefixing properties, and concatenating files.

-We also utilize SCSS/Compass, which allows us to do things like split up our SCSS files into more maintainable, obvious partials.
+We also utilize SCSS, which allows us to do things like split up our SCSS files into more maintainable, obvious partials.

 ## First time setting up the Boilerplate ##